ashejim/C964/_build/html/_sources/resources.md

 The examples found here are of actual passing tasks 1 and 2, *flaws and all*.
 To best represent what might be accepted, we’ve made no corrections.
 See the excellence archives to review better projects.

-These examples (and most of those in archives) were written using the [previous Task 2 template](https://westerngovernorsuniversity-my.sharepoint.com/:w:/g/personal/jim_ashe_wgu_edu/EcklZjLXTB5EpDS4BVYc8SEBhT3VHy3s_9lZSIZ5aH6Q5w).
+These examples (and most of those in archives) were written using an old Task 2 Template.
 In the coming months, we will add more recent examples following the new template.

 **Example A:**